POLITICAL PHILOSOPHY – A PRIMER

 For detailed notes on the broad historical and cultural context, see the previous two topics.
 Note that we are not following a chronological order here, since both Luther (whose ‘Wittenberg Theses’ were written in 1517) and Calvin (whose ‘Institutes’ were published in 1559) were later than Machiavelli.

 Rather, Machiavelli in his thinking shows more “modern” features than the Protestants.
 He also serves as a useful introduction to Hobbes (next topic).
-His influence could be seen especially strongly in twentieth-century social thinkers such as Pareto and Mosca – theorists of ‘elitism’ (see the reference above).
-A recent issue of Radical Philosophy (182) also has an article (by Knox Peden) suggesting he has similarities to very recent thought, such as that of Merleau-Ponty and above all Claude Lefort – especially because Machiavelli does not think about society and politics as fixed and obeying ‘natural laws’.
-His is a humanism that ‘confronts the relationship of man to man and the constitution of a common situation and a common history between men as a problem’ (p 29, quote from Merleau-Ponty).
+His influence could be seen especially strongly in twentieth-century social thinkers such as Pareto and Mosca – theorists of ‘elitism’ (see the references at the end).
+A recent issue of Radical Philosophy (182) also has an article (by Knox Peden) suggesting he has similarities to very recent thought, such as that of Merleau-Ponty and above all Claude Lefort – especially because Machiavelli does not think about society and politics as fixed and obeying ‘natural laws’ (he was very pre-occupied with ‘fortuna’, or ‘fate’).
+He was, then, from this point of view, a humanism who ‘confronts the relationship of man to man and the constitution of a common situation and a common history between men as a problem’ [my emphasis] (p 29, quote from Merleau-Ponty).
 For Lefort, politics must ‘negotiate the contingencies of fortune’ and must display ‘openness to the future’. (p 30, quote from Lefort).

 2.1 The Renaissance, the late 15th to early 16th centuries (see below (*) for dates of contemporaries of Machiavelli):